 We love the smell and taste of herbs in our homemade bread so we always try to integrate them where possible.

 Mix the spelt flour, sugar and yeast in the bowl of a stand mixer fitted with the dough hook.
 Add the oil, lukewarm water and salt.
-Mix on the lowest speed until the ingredients come together.
+Mix at the lowest speed until the ingredients come together. this should take around 10-15 minutes.

-The trick here is to get a soft dough which is not sticky.
+The trick here is to get a soft dough that is not sticky.

 Troubleshooting: If the dough feels too dry, add in more lukewarm water 1 tablespoon at a time.